-Along with providing strong anti-microbial activity in the GI tract, these bacteria are also extremely vigorous and capable of significantly modifying and improving intestinal health.
+Along with providing strong anti-microbial activity in the GI tract, these bacteria are also extremely vigorous and capable of significantly modifying and improving gut health.
 L. reuteri, in particular, has been found to be helpful in preventing or alleviating canine intestinal infections.

 4. Lactobacillus acidophilus

-One of the most common and well known bacteria, L. acidophilus is often recommended for people on antibiotics in order to recolonize their GI tract with healthy bacteria.
+One of the most common and well-known bacteria, L. acidophilus is often recommended for people on antibiotics in order to recolonize their GI tract with healthy bacteria.

 For dogs, the benefits of L. acidophilus include antibacterial and antifungal properties, protection against common infectious bacterial diseases, and preventative effects against antibiotic-induced diarrhea.
 It is also known for reducing the occurrence of constipation and diarrhea, increasing nutrient uptake (especially calcium).